paulmoreau40/Applied-Data-Analysis-project-EPFL/README.md

 * fastText (pre-trained model)
 * matplotlib-venn
 * spacy, nltk
-* plotly, word cloud
+* plotly, wordcloud

 #### Pre-Processing
 First, we transform the speakers' probability from object type into float numbers to simplify future analysis.
 We eliminate from the data the quotes that have too low a first speaker probability.
-Then, we perform simple pre-processing steps on the quotes such as removing the digits, punctuation, spaces at the beginning and ending of quotes, capitalization from words and removing rows with empty quotes.
+Then, we perform simple pre-processing steps on the quotes such as removing the digits, punctuation, spaces at the beginning and ending of quotes, capitalization from words (case folding) and removing rows with empty quotes.
 We also tokenize the quotes (break the strings into tokens) to remove the stop words and lemmatize the quotes to focus on meaning.
 Finally, after performing these steps, we delete quotes that are not in English with a pre-trained model from fastText.

 #### Feature extraction
 Then, we want to extract interesting features in the quotes that could ideally be used to cluster the different speakers into political groups and enable to find the Pope's position on this political spectrum.
 The first features that we extract for each speaker are: